Julian Barbour: Criticism of Barbour's ideas

 Theoretical physicist Lee Smolin repeatedly refers to Barbour's ideas in his books.
 However Smolin is usually highly critical of Barbour's ideas, since Smolin is a proponent of a realist theory of time, where time is real and not a mere illusion as Barbour suggests.
 Smolin reasons that physicists have improperly rejected the reality of time because they confuse their mathematical models—which are timeless but deal in abstractions that do not exist—with reality.
 Smolin hypothesizes instead that the very laws of physics are not fixed, but that they actually evolve over time.

 Theoretical physicist Sean Carroll has criticised Barbour and all physicists who adhere to a "timeless-view" of the universe:

 The problem is not that I disagree with the timelessness crowd, it's that I don't see the point.
 I am not motivated to make the effort to carefully read what they are writing, because I am very unclear about what is to be gained by doing so.
 If anyone could spell out straightforwardly what I might be able to understand by thinking of the world in the language of timelessness, I'd be very happy to re-orient my attitude and take these works seriously.

+Political activity

+In the October 1974 United Kingdom general election, Barbour stood as an Independent English Nationalist candidate in Banbury, receiving 547 votes.
+He later became active in the SDP.